francescobbo/aomega08.github.io/01_hello_world.md

 ### The RAM

-It comes with a huge **2 MiB RAM**.
-Considering that a CD-ROM could hold 700 MiB of data, you can imagine how many times a game would go back and forth to the CD to load textures, levels and stuff.
+It comes with a huge **2 MB RAM**.
+Considering that a CD-ROM could hold 700 MB of data, you can imagine how many times a game would go back and forth to the CD to load textures, levels and stuff.

 ### The GPU

-It also has a quite primitive GPU that only supports 2D operations, with a **1 MiB VRAM**.
+It also has a quite primitive GPU that only supports 2D operations, with a **1 MB VRAM**.
 This memory cannot be addressed by the CPU directly and it is where the final pixels are drawn for the display to pick up.

 ### Other devices